Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

   target_link_libraries(exe1 pic_on enable_rtti)

-This way, the build specification of ``exe1`` is expressed entirely as linked targets, and the complexity of compiler-specific flags is encapsulated in a target object.
+This way, the build specification of ``exe1`` is expressed entirely as linked targets, and the complexity of compiler-specific flags is encapsulated in an ``INTERFACE`` library target.

 ``INTERFACE`` libraries may be installed and exported.
 Any content they refer to must be installed separately: